NOUR-OMAR/InMemoryDB-WebApp/README.md

 and it is put in the ``` successHandler ``` method that accepts it to redirect every user to their custom page.

-I give the Admin the access to every page ,and the user to only the employee page .
+I give the Admin the access to every page ,and the employee to only the employee page .

  -------------
  #### 3. The Custom Authentication Success Handler

 Besides the AuthenticationSuccessHandler interface, Spring also provides a sensible default for this strategy component – the ``` AbstractAuthenticationTargetUrlRequestHandler ``` and a simple implementation – the ``` UrlAuthenticationSuccessHandler ```.so this implementations will determine the URL after login and perform a redirect to that URL.

 So after the implementation of the interface ``` AuthenticationSuccessHandler ``` ,i needed to provide a custom implementation of the success handler.
 This implementation is going to determine the URL to redirect the user to after login based on the role of the user.

 First of all, we need to override the ``` onAuthenticationSuccess ``` method:

  ```Java
  public class UrlAuthenticationSuccessHandler implements AuthenticationSuccessHandler {